Allen Browne's Database and Training

 Support

-We are not able to give free support for all the free tips, utilities, and solutions in these pages.
-We will need to charge you if you email asking for support or help in implementing these ideas or completing your database.
+We are not able to give support for all the free tips, utilities, and solutions in these pages.
+We are no longer providing paid support either.
+For free help, see the Forums section on our Links page.

 Home Top